Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Findings

 \textit{P1: ``No, I'm not anonymizing some of the data right away, I'm not able to study these behaviors [...] but I'm also not sharing this data.''}

 The researcher chose to keep the sensitive data for analysis so that the accuracy is preserved.
 To prevent privacy breaches, they treat the data as highly confidential.

 \paragraph{\textbf{Controlled Access and Non-Disclosure}} Good access control mechanism helps in data protection, e.g. storing the data on local servers to minimize any third-party data leaks and also limiting access to who can access the data.
 However, access control also occurs in informal ways, such as in internal communication channels that \textit{``are shared only with the designated persons''} (P10) and not sharing sensitive data \textit{``even for making slides or chatting with colleagues''} (P3).
 P16 does not \textit{``upload it to any external services clouds''} but stores \textit{``such data on internal systems''}.
 Some noted not disclosing certain datasets at all, even in academic publications.
-P1 who collects attack traffic described:

-\textit{P1: ``The data that is collected from most of my honeypots is going to have an ID for a compromised host or an attacker's system.
-So I never share a dataset.''}

-These details, if they become publicly available, could inadvertently expose victims (compromised hosts) or even aid malicious actors.
+P1 who collects attack traffic described that the collected data \textit{``is going to have an ID for a compromised host or an attacker's system.
+So I never share a dataset.''} These details, if they become publicly available, could inadvertently expose victims (compromised hosts) or even aid malicious actors.
 Others working with \textit{``a commercial dataset''} (P9) from companies similarly pointed out being constrained by confidentiality.

 \paragraph{\textbf{Alternatives to Individual Consent}}

 Researchers often deliberately avoid or minimize the collection of PII right from the beginning of their research design process.

 \textit{P1: ``I'm not interested in how the users behave, so I'm not collecting user data.''}